Cadillac SRX: 2016 changes

-For 2016, Cadillac removed the Majestic Plum Metallic color.
+For the 2016 model year, Cadillac removed the Majestic Plum Metallic color.

 Safety recall

 In May 2010, General Motors recalled about 550 of its 2010 Cadillac SRXs with the turbocharged 2.8-liter V-6 because of a possible engine failure if owners use regular gas and drove aggressively.
 The automaker said the fuel-filler lid and owner's manual warn that the engine should not be worked hard if regular fuel is used.
 Failures in several vehicles owned by GM and one external user led it to discover that using regular fuel and driving hard could cause possible internal engine damage including connecting rod failures.
 The automaker decided to conduct a "customer satisfaction program" to recalibrate the engine computer, but the NHTSA considered engine failures to be a safety issue and argued that a recall was required.
 The 2.8 liter V6 was permanently removed from production after the 2010 model year due to safety recalls and poor sales.
 3.0L V6 was the only engine option available for the 2011 model year.
 The 3.0L V6 was replaced by a 3.6L V6 engine for the 2012 model year as the only engine option available.